Suprnova-Project/documentation/docs/README.md

 This application is built on top of Littlstar's Conflict-Free File System (CFS).
 It maintains a live, stateful, and sparse file system to which multiple peers can connect and work on.

-### Security

-Thanks to its underlying libraries, Suprnova is a **double end-to-end encrypted** application, as it not only performs E2E encryption on the connection proctored between host and client - it also maintains a separate form of encryption to establish CFS replication streams beteen connected peers.
-This means that your top-secret, potentially expensive video assets are better-protected by Suprnova than by any other competing framework.
-Not even IBM's Aspera can come close to matching the security standards we employ with Suprnova.

 ### Architecture

 The Suprnova application framework consists of two main components: